protocol/research-website/content/posts/RNL-review/index.md

 ResNetLab was on deck to launch Filecoin for multiple months with the whole Protocol Labs team.
 We had the opportunity to contribute to protocol review, implementation, infrastructure deployment, and monitoring.
 If you want to dive deep and learn about Filecoin, we welcome you to review all the amazing talks from [liftoff week](https://liftoff.filecoin.io/).

-We shipped a new version of the Filecoin specification and website, making Filecoin a much more welcoming project for implementers, builders and researchers.
+We shipped a new version of the Filecoin specification and website, making Filecoin a much more welcoming project for implementers, builders, and researchers.
 Find the launch post [here](https://filecoin.io/blog/filecoin-spec-update/) and the full spec website at [spec.filecoin.io](https://spec.filecoin.io/).

 #### Drive IPFS file-transfer speedups - Beyond swapping bits